giantshark/messenger-backend/README.md

 - CORS should allow only front-end ip address.
 - Prevent chat spaming should be added.
 - If want more secure, add ssl to both front-end and back-end.
+- Api default port should not be 3000.
+Use reverse proxy to api server to serve port 80 instead.
+- Rate limit of api should be added.

 ### Scalability
 - Not sure about scaling for socket.io if high connection.
 User socker provider like [Pusher](https://pusher.com/) or [Firebase](https://firebase.google.com/) should be better.